Adapting to the New Normal: How to Optimize Your Digital Recovery Plan

 Even with many new policies being written, discussed, and put into place by local governments, the fact is that many businesses have already been forced to permanently close because they could not adapt to life during the shutdown.
 If you want your business to survive 2020, we have to acknowledge that it won’t be quite so easy to “get back to normal.”
 What would “normal” even look like in the wake of COVID-19?

-What exactly Is “the New Normal?” and How Long Can We Expect It to Last?
+What Exactly Is the New Normal?
+How Long Can We Expect It to Last?